 The historical narrative of Modernism is overwhelmingly western.
 However, the history of the movement is, in reality, one of constant diffusion between the East and West; between Europe and Japan.
-It is an area of study that has been under-explored, but in the development of the “Japanese Bauhaus” we can see the evidence of a long history of collaboration between East and West.
+It is an area of study that has been under-explored, but in the development of the Japanese Bauhaus, we can see the evidence of a long history of collaboration between East and West.

 In modern vernacular, the concept of East and West can speak of a major contradiction.
-Ask someone to sum up this opposition (especially in the racially-charged politics of today) and they would relate a major philosophical rift between the two – that “East and West… are not merely geographical terms; they are also modes of thinking and feeling – modes so different as to be virtually irreconcilable.”1 But as the West has pulled away from religious governance over the past four centuries and the East, in particular Japan, has done the same, whatever dichotomy that existed between the two has become, as described in The Myth of Asia, “less profound – indicative less of different orientations than of different stages of development towards similar norms.”2
+Ask someone to sum up this opposition (especially in the racially-charged politics of today) and they would relate a major philosophical rift between the two – that “East and West… are not merely geographical terms; they are also modes of thinking and feeling – modes so different as to be virtually irreconcilable.”1 But, as the West has pulled away from religious governance over the past four centuries and the East, in particular Japan, has done the same, whatever dichotomy that existed between the two has become, as described in The Myth of Asia, “less profound – indicative less of different orientations than of different stages of development towards similar norms.”2

 Shown in a vacuum, bereft of cultural or philosophical context, it is no wonder that many Western observers might see Japan as a bizarre and wholly different country.
 However, like most impressions taken at face value, appearances are deceptive.
 For instance, Kawaii culture may appear a surreal and over-saturated devotion to the adorable.
 But it originated as a powerful counter-culture movement in which teenage girls could “separate themselves from the strict roles […] society was pressuring them compulsorily to take.”3 This was then adopted by the student rebellions of the 1970s from where it eventually morphed into the Kawaii with which we are familiar today.

 The Asian Foundations of Modernism

 The kimono was of particular interest to modern artists.
 Artists such as Rossetti and Klimt amassed extensive collections, which became prominent motifs in their work.
-Also though there is a long history of the West treating the artifacts of other cultures as collectors’ pieces, there was something else that drew Europeans to Asian art: “the hope of a more spiritual, more expressive idea of design.”6
+And, though there is a long history of the West treating the artifacts of other cultures as collectors’ pieces, there was something else that drew Europeans to Asian art: “the hope of a more spiritual, more expressive idea of design.”6

-Artists finally left the studio and painted en plein air (in the open air) rather than taking sketches and pursued “visual reality in terms of transient effects of light and color”7 instead of the flatness of traditional painting.
+Artists finally left the studio and painted en plein air (in the open air) rather than taking sketches and pursuing “visual reality in terms of transient effects of light and color”7 instead of the flatness of traditional painting.
 The result was a more vivid style, utilizing movement and natural light, as opposed to the static nature of much traditional art of the time.
 It was a movement that would come to be known as Impressionism.

 This also forced change in Japan where “artists and critics […] kept well abreast of European artistic trends.”8 Artisans began anticipating European interests and overburdened their work with stereotypical oriental motifs.
-These not only alienated many Japanese but were also unappealing to Western consumers.
+These not only alienated many Japanese, but were also unappealing to Western consumers.
 The import of new materials such as oil paints and dyes created new modes of artistic expression which drew Japan further from its traditional roots.
 As a result, Japan only appeared more westernized by a market that was quickly saturated with cheap, ugly ukiyo-e.
 A fact described in Shimazaki Tôson’s Before the Dawn:

-“Edo was no longer the Edo of [fifteen years ago]; still less was it the Edo of Bunka or Bunsei… [Everything] was noticeably smaller… poorer in quality… the illustrations cruder, and everything grown flimsier… [T]he weird elements had become still more weird… A tired, late-blooming facileness tinged with a coloring of obscenity and decadence.”9
+Edo was no longer the Edo of [fifteen years ago]; still less was it the Edo of Bunka or Bunsei… [Everything] was noticeably smaller… poorer in quality… the illustrations cruder, and everything grown flimsier… [T]he weird elements had become still more weird… A tired, late-blooming facileness tinged with a coloring of obscenity and decadence.

-Many later prints felt crude in comparison to even the cheapest traditional efforts and though ukiyo-e had fallen out of favor by the beginning of the 20th century, the effects of those early pieces were still being felt throughout Europe and Japan.
+Many later prints felt crude in comparison to even the cheapest traditional efforts and, though ukiyo-e had fallen out of favor by the beginning of the 20th century, the effects of those early pieces were still being felt throughout Europe and Japan.
 The Japonisme that had followed the opening of Japan had pushed the art of both regions inexorably forward and as the art world became steadily more mechanized, the late-Impressionist artists were at the heart of efforts to create new forms of artistic expression through the use of machines.

 The Orientalism of the Bauhaus